 Skip to main content

-Japanese artists pay tribute to Carl Loewe
+Japanese artists paid tribute to Carl Loewe

 Under the beautiful title

-He studied at Tokyo University of the Arts, Karlsruhe University of Music, and in the Lied class at Stuttgart University of Music and Performing Arts (graduating with a degree).
-He completed his concert exam with top marks at Trossingen University of Music.
+He studied at the Tokyo University of the Arts, the Karlsruhe University of Music, and in the Lied class at the Stuttgart University of Music and Performing Arts (graduating with a degree).
+He completed his concert exam with top marks at the Trossingen University of Music.
 He also earned his doctorate from Tokyo University of the Arts with a dissertation on the ballads of Carl Loewe.
 He is a member of the Japanese Carl Loewe Society and the International Carl Loewe Society.

 Dr. Miho Ohki is a pianist and piano and music educator.
 She studied music education at Yokohama National University and, as a scholarship recipient, at the University of Erfurt, as well as instrumental pedagogy (piano) at Martin Luther University Halle-Wittenberg.